PrincyEdward/Scanner/README.md

 # Vulnerability Scanner

-This script is meant for conforming, security misconfiguration
+#This script is meant for conforming, security misconfiguration

+#ALL CREDIT GOES TO GOD ALMIGHTY & PARENTS